 Operational Waste Management Plans

-Most municipalities now require Operational Waste Management Plans as part of their town planning or DA process for new multi-unit residential and non-residential developments.
+Operational Waste Management Plans are a typical town planning or DA requirement for larger residential and non-residential developments.

 The goal of these Operational Waste Management Plans is to ensure consideration of location and practicalities of waste removal, and recycling and waste minimisation opportunities early in a development’s design phase.